-Vendor events offer the potential to grow, relaunch or even take your direct sales business to the next level.
+Vendor events offer the potential to grow, relaunch, or even take your direct sales business to the next level.
 But how do I find the best local vendor events near me for direct sales?

 Vendor shows come in all shapes and sizes, from small craft shows at your local church or school to large expos that span multiple days.
 Now, if you’re just starting your business, it’s a good idea to start small.

 How to find vendor events near me for direct Sales:

-- Sometimes a quick Google search for “vendor events near me” will show you some options.
+Sometimes a quick Google search for “vendor events near me” will show you some options.
 I find it misses many events, though, so you’ll need to check more places.

-- Many Facebook groups are dedicated to local vendor events and craft fairs.
+Many Facebook groups are dedicated to local vendor events and craft fairs.
 We’re located in West Michigan, and when I search “vendor events near me” in the Facebook search, it shows these groups, and if I click the “See all” button, it lists even more!

-- If your product is mainly tailored to women, you can search for upcoming women’s expo’s here.
+If your product is mainly tailored to women, you can search for upcoming women’s expo’s here.
 The Ultimate Women’s Expo site lists the largest women’s expos.
 However, there are more!
 Do a web search for “women’s expo + [your state]” or “women’s expo + [a larger city near you].”
 For example, “women’s expo + Florida” or “women’s expo + Tampa.”
 Both searches will yield great results.

 You can search for “vendor events” in the Craiglist search for your area.
-These seem to be a little more hit and miss, but it doesn’t take long to do a quick search.
+These seem to be a little more hit-and-miss, but it doesn’t take long to do a quick search.

-- Local schools and churches are great places to look as they are always looking for ways to do fundraisers.
+Local schools and churches are great places to look, as they are always looking for ways to do fundraisers.

-- Search Eventbrite for the term “vendor event” in their event search.
+Search Eventbrite for the term “vendor event” in their event search.

-- Check your local Chamber of Commerce website.
+Check your local Chamber of Commerce website.

-- Mom 2 Mom sales are a great place to sell your products, especially if your products are marketed towards moms.
+Mom 2 Mom sales are a great place to sell your products, especially if your products are marketed toward moms.
 A great tip from Savvy Selling is to make sure you have something for the kids to do (candy or another small activity) while you talk to their mom.
 A distracted mom is not a buying mom.
 Finding these sales can be as easy as a quick internet search for “Mom 2 Mom sale + [state or city].”